-A systematic review of interventions designed to teach medical students and residents early recognition and/or prompt escalation in acute clinical deterioration
+A BEME systematic review of teaching interventions to equip medical students and residents early recognition and prompt escalation in acute clinical deteriorations

 - Dr Ashokka Balakrishnan MBBS MD FANZCA MHPE (lead reviewer) is an anaesthesiologist, medical educationalist and high-end simulation based educator for undergraduate & postgraduate education and multi-disciplinary team based training.
 He facilitates simulation support for strategic prevention of untoward outcomes movement of the National University Hospital, Singapore.
 This has led to this study, where hospital wide policies are being implemented to minimise preventable outcomes existing teaching and learning systems are being appraised.
 He would be the lead reviewer for the study and will be the primary coder for the planned literature search.